nikolaswise/nikolas.ws/content/bibliography/readme.md

 ## User Setting and CSS
 Things like high contrast and prefers reduced motion w code samples

+Apparently those are the only two so this might need someThing additional.

 ## Accesibillity in Action